 Who Would Be Affected?

-A common myth, perpetuated by the media, is that an increase in the minimum wage would primarily affect teenagers.
+A common myth, often repeated, is that an increase in the minimum wage would primarily affect teenagers.
 Actually, fewer than 10 percent of those affected by an increase are teenagers.
-To the contrary, more than half of the 41 million workers who would benefit by an increase are age 25-54, and 56 percent are women.
-More affected workers are age 55 or older than are teenagers.
-In fact, 16.1 percent of those who would benefit from an increase in the minimum wage are age 55 or older, as compared to 9.8 percent of teenagers.
-Although the majority of workers who would benefit from increasing the minimum wage are white, 40 percent of all African Americans would receive higher pay, while 34 percent of all Latinos would benefit.
+To the contrary, more than half of the 32 million workers who would benefit by an increase are age 25-54, and 59 percent are women.
+The 32 million workers who would be affected represent 21 percent of the wage-earning workforce.

-What Would An Increase Mean For The Economy?
+What Would an Increase Mean for the Economy?

-What Is The Impact On Seniors?
+What Is the Impact on Seniors?

-Government Relations & Policy, June, 2017
+Government Relations & Policy, March 2021